-Then both Bob and John positioned their dinghies, one on each of the outside hulls and began to push rather than pull.
+Then both Bob and Mike positioned their dinghies, one on each of the outside hulls and began to push rather than pull.

-Now we could move to Trimaran and keep her from floating out to sea.
+Now we could move the Trimaran and keep her from floating out to sea.
 Now what?

 The decision was made that someone should jump on board Flying Wild and attempt to steer her.
 That someone was me since I was the only one not driving a dinghy at that point.
 I climbed aboard fairly easily because, being a trimaran, Flying Wild had a low center hull that was easy to board.
 I made my way to the wheel and was able to turn it.
 I looked for a key or some way to turn it on, thinking I could drive it out of trouble, but it was a dark night and an unfamiliar type of boat, and I didn't know where to look.
 I sat in the Captain's chair and was able to steer the boat as it was being pushed by the two dinghies.
 By this time Flying Wild has drifted a considerable distance out to sea.

 The wind was blowing hard and it made communication between the three of us very difficult.
-Bob and John slowly moved Flying Wild forward while I kept her in a straight line.
+Bob and Mike slowly moved Flying Wild forward while I kept her in a straight line.

 "No!"
 Bob shouted back.